Chevrolet Aveo: Chevrolet Sail-based Aveo (2017)

 In several Central American countries, the Aveo nameplate is used for the third-generation Chevrolet Sail sedan, which went on sale in Mexico in November 2017 for the 2019 model year to replace the first-generation Aveo sedan.
 The Chinese-made Sail was renamed as to avoid being related to the second-generation Sail, which obtained zero star rating in Latin NCAP in 2015 in a variant without airbags.
 It was marketed alongside the Sonic as a more budget offering until the latter's discontinuation.

 Third generation (310C; 2023)

 The new generation Aveo was introduced in December 2022 and launched in February 2023 for the Mexican market for the 2024 model year.
 Available as a 5-door hatchback and 4-door sedan, it is developed and produced by SAIC-GM-Wuling under the model code 310C.

-Sales will start in the first half of 2023, while pre-production had started in August 2022.
+Markets

+In Mexico, sales of the Aveo hatchback started in April 2023.
+Sales of the Aveo sedan started in June.

+The model became available in Chile and other nearby countries since September 2023 as a 2024 model year as the Chevrolet Sail.

+The Aveo was sold in Egypt as the Chevrolet Optra; replacing the Baojun 630 rebadged model that was sold under the Optra nameplate.